quasarframework/quasar-ui-qcalendar/docs/src/pages/developing/getting-started.md

 }
 ```

 If you need your own Timestamps, to be used with other exported functions, then the exported function `parseTimestamp` will fill in most of these fields, give a date in format of `YYYY-MM-DD HH:mm` with optional time.
 However, that can be expensive time-wise, so if you use this and need the minimal, then use the exported `parsed` function.
-If you have a JavaScript `Date`, then you can use the exported `parseDate` function to generate your Timestamp for you.
+If you have a JavaScript `Date` you can use the exported `parseDate` function to generate your Timestamp object for you.

 ## Date format